slackalaxy/depsck/README.md

 # depsck
-Some extra tools to check relations between dependencies
+Some extra, unofficial, tools to check relations between dependencies.
+`revlibpkg` checks if an installed package is missing libraries found in another package/port. `missdeps` scans the installed packages for any missing dependencies. `finddepsrow` shows the output dependencies of a package as a row, omitting those that belong to core.

 ## revlibpkg
 Find which ports contain missing libraries needed by a package.